 Did you know that smoking-related deaths account for up to 16% of all adult fatalities in the UK?
 A sky-high figure related to a consumable product readily available to purchase, though a figure that has, in fact, reduced drastically in recent times.
 While the number of smokers in the UK today sits at an estimated 7.4 million adults (15.5%), you don’t have to look too far back in time to see quite how tobacco captivated our consumption of tobacco.
 In 2006 22% of UK adults admitted to smoking and in 1980 that figure was an astonishing 39%.

-Yet, as we’ve touched on before, Philip Morris sees the end of cigarettes already.
-They know the future and there is no denying it.
-The future is in vapour and it is as clear as day.
-It’s even more of a certainty that Britain will continue to lead the world when it comes to taking on smoking.
-People like MP Steve Brine, the Minister for Public Health, will help ensure this.
-"Our vision is to create a smoke free generation.
-Smoking continues to kill hundreds of people a day in England, and we know the harms fall hardest on some of the poorest and most vulnerable people in our society,” says Brine.
+As the numbers suggest, times have inevitably and thankfully changed for the better, though of course there is still work to do.
+MP Steve Brine, the Minister for Public Health, said "Our vision is to create a smoke-free generation.
+Smoking continues to kill hundreds of people a day in England, and we know the harms fall hardest on some of the poorest and most vulnerable people in our society”.

 In 2015 Public Health England declared e cigarettes to be up to 95% less harmful than smoking tobacco products and that they have the potential to help smokers quit, Vaping has proven a popular method for smokers aiming to become some-free with some 3.2 million vapers in the UK now estimated in 2018 – a number that has risen by an impressive 300,000 in just one year.